antronerds/r2-tutorials/docs/Annotation_Analyses.md

-Tutorial step 3: Relating a categorical track to a numerical track
+Step 3: Relating a categorical track to a numerical track
 ------------------------------------------------------------------

 1. The last example for relating 2 tracks, involves the combination of